Lemons in a bowl and a cookbook open to a recipe photographed on a marble kitchen counter

 Recipe card design settings

-With the release of Tasty Recipes 3.0 (new Nov 2020), you can customize the look of your recipe card and your social footer in Tasty Recipes’ new design settings.
+You can easily customize the look of your recipe card and your social footer in Tasty Recipes’ design settings.

-In WordPress, navigate to Settings > Tasty Recipes and if you’re running Tasty Recipes 3.0 you’ll see the Design tab within the Tasty Recipes settings.
+In WordPress, navigate to WP Tasty > Tasty Recipes and you’ll see the Design tab within the Tasty Recipes settings.

 Tasty Recipes is also: